Other Nanny Services

 Live In Nanny

-Live in nannies generally work between 26-50 hours per week depending on the family needs.
+Live-in nannies generally work between 26 and 50 hours per week, depending on the family's needs.
 They are required to have two consecutive days off per week.

-Compensation varies and will depend on several factors such as the nanny's experience, education level and your family needs.
+Compensation varies and will depend on several factors such as the nanny's experience, education level, and your family's needs.
 Current net rates for professional nannies are between $25–$35+ per hour.
-In addition, a private room is required for a live in nanny.
+In addition, a private room is required for a live-in nanny.

 Agency fee: 10%, 13% or 15% of nanny's gross annual compensation